jafreedman12/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 ## Reproduction Results

 The code used for this reproduction can be found [here](https://github.com/jafreedman12/RP-Malcomb/blob/main/procedure/code/RP-Malcomb-jf.Rmd).
 This code was originally written by Kufre Udoh and Prof. Joseph Holler, and was expanded upon by our group, particularly to include data from the livelihood sensitivity zones in the final outputs.
 This "co-production" of knowledge by current students, prior students/research assistants, and professors reflects the beneficial nature of participatory GIS in improving validations of existing research.
 Bringing together people with multiple perspectives to investigate code can improve societal benefits of the work, reducing the chance of reproducing harms and exclusionary biases that could be present in existing analyses.
 By doing this investigatory process three times over (the class was divided into three groups for this reproduction), we further expand our capacity towards conducting more robust reproductions and analyses.

 ### Figure 4: Adaptive Capacity

-***map of resilience by traditional authority in 2010, analagous to figure 4 of the original study***
+***map of adaptive capacity by traditional authority in 2010, analagous to figure 4 of the original study***
 ![Reproduction of Fig. 4: Adaptive capacity scores](https://github.com/jafreedman12/RP-Malcomb/blob/main/results/maps/ac_2010.png)

 ***map of difference between your figure 4 and the original figure 4***